jeli-pro/jeli-app-shell/docs/flow.todo.md

 scroll to bottom in dashboard is not stick to right bottom. also why not auto applied to another page like demo data?

 ===

+make the codebase highly DRY without UI UX regression

+===

+data demo page: table view header should be sticky on scroll

+===

-demo data page: opening data item detail not working , the overlay side pane blank
+demo data page: opening data item detail should defaulting as overlay side pane mode.

+also the breadcrumb navigation should aware of the content position

 ===